bloomberg/bde/benchmarks/allocators/readme.txt

   $ make run

 Other targets of interest:
-  bde growth locality zation tention run-growth run-locality run-zation run-tention
+  bde growth locality zation tention growth-orig run-growth run-locality run-zation run-tention

 The programs included are: